Mobility-induced order in active XY spins on a substrate

 consistent with $\theta$ and $c$ being, respectively, a non-conserved and a conserved variable.
 Writing $c({\bf x},t)=c_0 + \delta c({\bf x},t),\,\langle\delta c\rangle=0$, we obtain

 where we have retained the most relevant nonlinear terms in fields and gradients.
 Parameters $\Omega_1\equiv \partial \Omega/\partial c|_{c=c_0},\,\Omega_2 \equiv \partial^2 \Omega/\partial^2 c|_{c=c_0},\,\tilde \Omega_0 \equiv \tilde \Omega|_{c=c_0},\,\tilde\Omega_1 \equiv \partial \tilde\Omega/\partial c|_{c=c_0}$.
-Couplings $\lambda,\Omega_2,\lambda_0\tilde\Omega_1$ have arbitrary signs.
-For active carpets with grafted rotors, $c$ represents the concentration of nutrients or other chemical substance, moved around by the beating of cilia or bacterial flagella~\cite{ramin,lowen}.
-Purely for symmetry reasons, Eqs.~(\ref{theta-full-eq}) and (\ref{c-full-eq}) describe the hydrodynamics of immobile active XY spins interacting with an incompressible binary fluid in its well-mixed phase on a substrate, where $c$ now is the binary fluid order parameter, and also chiral active hexatics on a substrate~\cite{maitra}.
+Couplings $\lambda,\Omega_2$ and $\lambda_0\tilde\Omega_1$ have arbitrary signs.
+Equations~(\ref{theta-full-eq}) and (\ref{c-full-eq}) together with (\ref{noise-theta}) and (\ref{noise-c}) form the active spinner analog of the celebrated Toner-Tu theory for dry flocks~\cite{2d-polar}.
+Purely for symmetry reasons, Eqs.~(\ref{theta-full-eq}) and (\ref{c-full-eq}) describe the hydrodynamics of conserved, mobile active XY spins on a substrate with no other conserved quantity, and also immobile active XY spins interacting with an incompressible asymmetric binary fluid in its well-mixed phase on a substrate, where $c$ now is the binary fluid order parameter, and also chiral active hexatics on a substrate~\cite{maitra}.
+Equations~(\ref{theta-full-eq}) and (\ref{c-full-eq}), interestingly, describe the $2d$ Kardar-Parisi-Zhang (KPZ) equation~\cite{kpz,stanley} for surface growth or erosion (``sandblasting'') of ``height'' $\theta({\bf x},t)$ with a conserved species on it, giving new insights on the suppression of the thresholdless instability of $2d$ KPZ surfaces, and also an active fluid membrane with a finite tension but without momentum conservation that contains an active species in it~\cite{act-mem}.
 One-dimensional versions of (\ref{theta-full-eq}) and (\ref{c-full-eq}) are same as the hydrodynamic equations of a one-dimensional sedimenting crystal~\cite{rangan1}.

-It is useful to study Eqs.~(\ref{theta-full-eq}) and (\ref{c-full-eq}) in their linear limit first, by setting $\lambda=\Omega_2=\tilde\Omega_1=0$.
-When $\Omega_1\tilde\Omega_0\lambda_0>0$, uniform states are linearly stable.
-Small fluctuations around these linearly stable states travel non-dispersively, i.e., with a wavespeed independent of wavevector $k$. { The correlators in the linear theory are {\em exactly} calculated conveniently in Fourier space.
-For instance, the} phase and density autocorrelation functions show QLRO and ``normal number fluctuations (NNF)'', indistinguishable from the 2D equilibrium XY model and a non-critical equilibrium system with short-range interactions.
+In the linearized limit of Eqs.~(\ref{theta-full-eq}) and (\ref{c-full-eq}), i.e., with $\lambda=\Omega_2=\tilde\Omega_1=0$, small fluctuations around the linearly stable states ($\Omega_1\tilde\Omega_0\lambda_0>0$) travel non-dispersively with a wavespeed independent of wavevector $k$, reminiscent of the traveling waves observed in synchronization in dense bacterial suspensions~\cite{bio2}. { The correlators in the linear theory are {\em exactly} calculated conveniently in Fourier space.
+For instance, the} phase and density autocorrelation functions show QLRO and NNF, indistinguishable from the $2d$ equilibrium XY model and a non-critical equilibrium system with short-range interactions.
 In particular, equal-time phase correlator

 in the long wavevlength limit, where $\overline D\equiv D_\theta + D_c$ and $\Gamma\equiv (\kappa+D)/2$; ``0'' refers to a linear theory result.
 This in turn gives for the variance